Get pupils moving with confidence – Get Cycling in Schools

 What is Get Cycling in Schools?

 Get Cycling in Schools is a fully funded programme created by The Bikeability Trust, the experts responsible for the Department for Transport’s Bikeability cycle training.
-This new, innovative programme offers primary-school teaching staff across England the chance to learn how to deliver cycle skills to their pupils.
+This new, innovative programme equips primary-school teaching staff across England to deliver cycle skills to their pupils in PE lessons or during extra-curricular provision.

-Staff training is free, takes just half a day, and is available for up to 2 staff per school.
-Your school will also receive a fleet of 6 balance bikes and helmets to enable all pupils, regardless of whether they own a bike, to take part.
+Staff training is free, takes just half a day, and is available for up to two staff per school.
+Your school will also receive a fleet of six balance bikes and helmets to enable all pupils, regardless of whether they own a bike, to take part.

-The training will teach staff how to teach pupils to balance, glide and pedal using a combination of online e-learning, supporting resources and practical training.
-Training is designed to empower teachers to teach cycling skills, regardless of their level of experience or own cycling ability.
+After completing the training staff will be able to teach pupils to balance, glide and pedal using a combination of online e-learning, curriculum-aligned resources and practical lessons.
+The training empowers all participants to effectively teach basic cycling skills regardless of their level of experience and ability.

-So far, over 700 teaching staff from over 400 schools have taken part.
+Join over 700 teaching staff from over 400 schools who are already taking part.

 Thongsley Fields Primary and Nursery School, Huntingdon